Llanz-dev/PesarCalculator/README.md

 # PesarCalculator

 ## Description
 PesarCalculator is a BMI calculator to determine if you're underweight, normal or overweight.
 There are 3 height metrics to choose from.
 Meter, inches, and feet.
+The word "Pesar" means weigh in spanish.

 - It will calculate your BMI result depending on your height and weight.
 - I use HTML, CSS and JavaScript to make this project.